orstavik/JoiComponents/book/chapter1b_HowToMakeMixins/Pattern5_DebounceCallbacks.md

 }
 ```

+Once debouncing is activated, all callbacks must be debounced (including gestureStart and gestureEnd).
+If not, the order of the callbacks will not be ensured.

 ## Alternative solution: Debouncing callbacks every setTimeout ms or every n-th time

 Other strategies to debounce callbacks might be to rely on setTimeout or simply using the count of callbacks.